Lige-w/reclipo-backend/README.md

 ###Backend

 This is the Ruby-on-Rails Backend API for RePrO: Research Project Organizer
-* Uses OAuth along with JWT to send and recieve encrypted information.
+* OAuth along with JWT and BCrypt to send and receive encrypted information.
 * Postgres Database
 * Ruby version: 2.6.1